micom-dev/micom/docs/_sources/index.rst.txt

 modeling the trade-off between egoistic growth rate maximization and cooperative objectives.

 Attribution
 -----------

-If you want to use micom in a scientific publication the attribution clause in the license is covered by citing our relevant publication.
-However, we are still in the process in pairing micom with validations so that publication still **does not exist**.
-If you want to use micom before that article is published please contact us at `oresendis (at) inmegen.gob.mx`.
-Thanks :D
+Micom is described in a `recent preprint <https://doi.org/10.1101/361907>`_ that you can cite.
+If you have any questions contact us at `oresendis (at) inmegen.gob.mx`.
+Thanks :smile:

 To get an idea which assumptions and strategies `micom` uses we recommend to start with some background on the :doc:`methods <logic>`.